Did you know that your water heater can account for an astounding 15% of your home's total energy usage? More if you have teenagers!

 The most common type of solar thermal system is a closed-loop system like the one shown in the drawing.
 An antifreeze solution circulates between a solar collector and a heat exchanger located in a tank-type water heater.

 When the antifreeze in the collector reaches a certain temperature, it is pumped through the heat exchanger to heat the water in the tank.
 When solar heat is limited or unavailable, electric heating elements take over.
 A solar water heating system is a fairly expensive upgrade, but it can be worthwhile if you have good solar exposure and if you plan to stay in your house for the next 8-10 years or so.
-The sun's energy is free, and Alber Service Company can install a solar thermal system that performs well and requires very little maintenance.
+The sun's energy is free, and Alber Service Co. can install a solar thermal system that performs well and requires very little maintenance.